radityaharya/check/README.md

 go mod download
 ```

+3. Set up TimescaleDB:
+   - Use the provided docker-compose file, or
+   - Set `DATABASE_URL` environment variable to your TimescaleDB instance

-3. Configure the application:
+4. Configure the application:
    - Edit `config.yaml` for basic settings
-   - Set `DATABASE_URL` environment variable for PostgreSQL
    - Set notification webhook URLs as needed

-4. Run the application:
+5. Run the application:
 ```bash
 go run main.go
 ```